Migalastat

 - Indication

-This indication is approved by the US FDA under accelerated approval based on reduction in kidney interstitial capillary cell globotriaosylceramide (KIC GL-3) substrate Label.
-Continued approval by the US FDA for this indication may be contingent upon verification and description of clinical benefit in ongoing confirmatory trials Label.
+This indication is approved under accelerated approval based on a reduction in kidney interstitial capillary cell globotriaosylceramide (KIC GL-3) substrate.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.5

 Reduce drug development failure ratesBuild, train, & validate machine-learning modelswith evidence-based and structured datasets.Build, train, & validate predictive machine-learning models with structured datasets.- Associated Conditions